Project management template in Google Sheets

 How to get the template:

-- Click on the link to get a copy of the project management template
+- Click on the green button below to get a copy of the template.

 How do I use the project management template?

 Our project management template is ready-to-use so you can start entering your data straight away.
 Everything is outlined in the Instructions tab but we will cover the steps here too.

 Fill out the “Settings” on the right hand side of the Instructions sheet.
 Choose your project start date and how frequently you’d like the Gantt chart to update.

 Fill out the WBS tab (but don’t touch the grey cells).
 The start date and end date change automatically.